Future-oriented Statement of Operations

-The information in the forecast results for fiscal year 2015-16 is based on actual results as at the 30th of November, 2015 and on forecasts for the remainder of the fiscal year.
-Forecasts have been made for the planned results for the 2016-17 fiscal year.
+The information in the forecast results for fiscal year 2016-17 is based on actual results as at December 31, 2016, and on forecasts for the remainder of the fiscal year.
+Forecasts have been made for the planned results for the fiscal year 2017-18.

 The main assumptions underlying the forecasts are as follows:

-- The Department's activities will remain substantially the same as in the previous year with the exception of the sunsetting Grants and Contributions Programs.
+(a) The Department's activities will remain substantially the same as in the previous year.

 2. Variations and changes to the forecast financial information

-In preparing this future-oriented statement of operations, the Department of Justice has made estimates and assumptions concerning the future.
+In preparing this Future-Oriented Statement of Operations, the Department of Justice has made estimates and assumptions about the future.
 These estimates and assumptions may differ from the subsequent actual results.
-Estimates and assumptions are continually evaluated and are based on experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Estimates and assumptions are based on past experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances, and are continually evaluated.

-- The timing and amount of acquisitions and disposals of tangible capital assets may affect gains/losses and amortization expense.
+(b) The timing and amount of acquisitions and disposals of tangible capital assets may affect gains, losses and amortization expenses.

-- Economic conditions may affect both the amount of revenue earned and the collectability of receivables.
+(c) Economic conditions, which may affect both the amount of revenue earned and the collectability of receivables.

-Once the Report on Plans and Priorities is presented, the Department of Justice will not be updating the forecasts for any changes in financial resources made in ensuing supplementary estimates.
-Variances will be explained in the Departmental Performance Report.
+After the Departmental Plan is tabled in Parliament, the Department of Justice will not be updating the forecasts for any changes in financial resources made in ensuing supplementary estimates.
+Variances will be explained in the Departmental Results Report.

 3. Summary of significant accounting policies

-The future-oriented statement of operations has been prepared using the Government's accounting policies stated below, which are based on Canadian public sector accounting standards.
+The Future-Oriented Statement of Operations has been prepared using the Government of Canada’s accounting policies in effect for fiscal year 2016-17, and is based on Canadian public sector accounting standards.
 The presentation and results using the stated accounting policies do not result in any significant differences from Canadian public sector accounting standards.

-Expenses are recorded on an accrual basis.
-Expenses for the Department’s operations are recorded when goods are received or services are rendered, including services provided without charge for accommodation, employer contributions to health and dental insurance plans and worker’s compensation, which are recorded as expenses at their estimated cost.
-Vacation pay and compensatory leave, as well as severance benefits, are accrued and expenses are recorded as the benefits are earned by employees under their terms of employment.
+The Department records expenses on an accrual basis.
+Expenses for the Department’s operations are recorded when goods are received or services are rendered, including services provided without charge for accommodation, employer contributions to health and dental insurance plans and workers’ compensation, which are recorded as expenses at their estimated cost.
+Vacation pay and compensatory leave, as well as severance benefits, are accrued, and expenses are recorded as the benefits are earned by employees under their terms of employment.

-Transfer payments are recorded as expenses when authorization for the payment exists and the recipient has met the eligibility criteria or the entitlements established for the transfer payment program.
-In situations where payments do not form part of an existing program, transfer payments are recorded as expenses when the Government announces a decision to make a non-recurring transfer, provided the enabling legislation or authorization for payment receives parliamentary approval prior to the completion of the financial statements.
+Transfer payments are recorded as expenses when the recipients have met all the eligibility criteria and the transfers are authorized by March 31.
+In the case of transfers that do not form part of an existing program, the transfers are considered to be authorized when the government announces a decision to make a non-recurring transfer, provided the enabling legislation or authorization for payment receives parliamentary approval prior to the completion of the financial statements.

 Expenses related to the provision of legal services are limited to those costs borne and settled directly by the Department.
 The cost of legal services which are paid directly by client departments to outside suppliers such as legal agents, are not included in the expenses of the Department.

-Expenses also include provisions to reflect changes in the value of assets, including provisions for bad debt on accounts receivable.
-Under the Family Orders and Agreements Enforcement Assistance Act , the allowance for doubtful accounts represents management's best estimate of probable losses on receivables.
+Expenses also include provisions to reflect changes in the value of assets, including provisions for bad debt on accounts receivable, or liabilities, including contingent liabilities to the extent the future event is likely to occur and a reasonable estimate can be made.
+Under the Family Orders and Agreements Enforcement Assistance Act, the allowance for doubtful accounts represents management's best estimate of probable losses on receivables.
 The allowance is determined based on an analysis of historic loss experience and an assessment of current conditions.

 Expenses also include amortization of tangible capital assets, which are capitalized at their acquisition cost.
 Amortization of tangible capital assets is done on a straight-line basis over the estimated useful life of the asset.

 Revenues are derived from the provision of advisory, litigation and legislative services provided by the Department of Justice's law practitioners and are recognized in the year the services are rendered.
-These revenues are based on legal service rates approved annually by the Treasury Board in accordance with the Common Services Policy, for non-appropriated mandatory legal services to Government departments and agencies as well as legal services to Crown corporations and non- federal and international organizations.
+These revenues are based on legal service rates approved by the Treasury Board in accordance with the Common Services Policy, for non-appropriated mandatory legal services to government departments and agencies as well as legal services to crown corporations and non-federal organizations.

 Service and administration fee revenues under the Family Law programs are recognized based on services provided in the year, such as upon validation of the garnishment application or upon issuance of the divorce clearance certificate.
-Fees prescribed by the Family Orders and Agreements Enforcement Assistance Act are to cover the administrative costs of processing each garnishee summons served on the Minister.
+As prescribed by the Family Orders and Agreements Enforcement Assistance Act, a fee is chargeable in respect of the processing of every garnishee summons served on the Minister.

 Common Services revenues are derived in accordance with the Common Services Policy for specific internal services provided to Public Prosecution Service of Canada (PPSC).